Swaygordon/AWS-SNS-project/README.md

 1. Create an S3 Bucket

 -Log in to AWS Management Console.
+Open the [AWS Management Console](https://aws.amazon.com/console/)

 -Navigate to the S3 service.